-4.7.2.
+4.7.1.
 Spreading fear for super-intelligence

-And what if a robot gets out of control?
+But what if a robot gets out of control?
 A robot has no mind of its own.
 It is just a machine.
 And machines have a manufacturer.
 So, it will be same as any other machine getting out of control: You switch it off and sue the manufacturer for delivering an unsafe product.
 The only problem: How to insure damage caused by autonomously operating machines?